1jour1vin

 About the estate:

 Château Fonroque is the Moueix family’s ancestral home in Saint-Émilion, acquired in 1931 by Jean and Adèle, the great-grandparents of Alain Moueix, who took over management of the family estate in 2001.
 Each generation has left its mark.
-Whatever the future holds for the château, in a local context where family-owned estates are becoming increasingly rare, it can be said that the current generation has remained true to tradition.
+Whatever the future holds for the château, in a local context where family-owned estates are increasingly rare, it can be said that the current generation has not strayed from tradition.
 A trained agricultural engineer and oenologist, Alain Moueix began considering the transition to organic farming as early as 2002.
 Certification inspections began in 2003.
-By 2005, a logical progression of all the steps taken led the entire vineyard to adopt biodynamic farming.
+In 2005, a logical progression of all the steps taken led the entire vineyard to adopt biodynamic farming.
 The 17.6 hectares of contiguous land that make up the vineyard are spread across a plateau and a west-facing hillside, northwest of the village of Saint-Emilion.
 “The best plots in the upper part of the estate were preserved by previous generations,” explains Alain Moueix.
-“It’s always a difficult decision to pull up old vines, since they are the foundation of your great wine.
-When I began pulling them up in 2001, I had my doubts.
-Today, I have no regrets.
-“Being deprived of their yield penalized me for five years, but today I’m reaping all the benefits.”
+“It’s always a difficult decision to pull up old vines since they are the foundation of your great wine.
+When I started pulling them up in 2001, I had my doubts.
+Today I have no regrets.
+Deprived of their yield, it set me back for five years, but today I’m reaping all the benefits.”

 Le Figaro vins